-Depression, anxiety, panic attacks, self harm, suicide and low self-esteem are just some of the many issues on the rise with adults as well as children due to some of the impacts technology has had on them.
-People are now relying on social networks to validate and dictate their happiness, popularity, to be judged on the way they look, and when the responses are not satisfactory this has had a negative affect on people.
+Depression, anxiety, panic attacks, self-harm, suicide and low self-esteem are just some of the many issues on the rise with adults as well as children due to some of the impact’s technology has had on them.
+People are now relying on social networks to validate and dictate their happiness, popularity, to be judged on the way they look, and when the responses are not satisfactory this has had a negative effect on people.

 I have experienced that myself and share my experiences openly.
 I work with individuals, I speak at conferences, events, schools and I use social media platforms such as YouTube to reach a captive audience and the question I get asked a lot is.
 How do you do it?
 What did you do to change?
 What I need to do?
 I want what you have?
 How can I change?

-So where have you gone wrong?
+So, where have you gone wrong?
 You have lost connection with you, lost connection with your spiritual self and have become reliant on outside resources to make you feel better.
-For example, many have turned to social media, alcohol, drugs, relationships, food, sex, gambling, reality TV, etc. You've learn to fixate and attach to external solutions, to try and fix your internal problems.
+For example, many have turned to social media, alcohol, drugs, relationships, food, sex, gambling, reality TV, etc. You’ve learned to fixate and attach to external solutions, to try and fix your internal problems.